RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Approach

-The initial approach attempted in RegressionAndOtherStories.jl (v0.2) and associated projects was different from StatisticalRethinking.jl.
-But that approach did not work out as expected, so I will switch to a similar setup as in StatisticalRethinking.jl using Requires.jl from v0.3 onwards.

-In particular Turing, Stan, Makie and AlgebraOfGraphics, if needed, will all be included using Requires.jl.
+RegressionAndOtherStories.jl v9+ is using Julia's package extension option.
+In particular Turing, Stan, Makie and CausalInference, if needed, are included as extensions.

 Over time I might minimize the use of AlgebraOfGraphics.jl.
 It is a nice package but also a bit more difficult to tailor (compared to Makie/GLMakie).

-For testing purposes the packages enabled using Requires.jl will move to the test section of RegressionAndOtherStories.jl.

 In doing this I will move over several important functions from StatisticalRethinking.jl as well, e.g. `link()`.

-I expect I can use ParetoSmoothedImportanceSampling.jl and StructuralCausalModels.jl as is.
+I expect I can use ParetoSmoothedImportanceSampling.jl as is but will take another look at PSIS.jl and ParetoSmooth.jl when revising the relevant chapters.

+## Project maintenance for Pluto notebooks

+In the subdirectory `src/Maintenance/reset_motebooks.jl` is a function I use in the Pluto notebook projects (SR2StanPluto, ROSStanPluto, etc.).
+The function potentially makes two changes to listed notebooks: 1.
+If it finds a line starting with `Pkg.activate(` it comments out that line, and 2) it removes the Project and Manifest sections of all notebooks selected for reset.
+See the maintenance notebooks in projects such as SR2StanPluto and ROSStanPluto.

 ## Issues, comments and questions